JetBrains/kotlin-web-site/docs/reference/delegated-properties.md

 will see the same value.
 If the synchronization of initialization delegate is not required, so that multiple threads can execute it simultaneously, pass `LazyThreadSafetyMode.PUBLICATION` as a parameter to the `lazy()` function.
-And if you're sure that the initialization will always happen on a single thread, you can use `LazyThreadSafetyMode.NONE` mode, which doesn't incur any thread-safety guaratees and the related overhead.
+And if you're sure that the initialization will always happen on a single thread, you can use `LazyThreadSafetyMode.NONE` mode, which doesn't incur any thread-safety guarantees and the related overhead.

 ### Observable